lhuffman18/lhuffman18.github.io-index.html/README.md

       <li>Build Character</li>
       <li>Make New Friends</li>

       <p>Golf provides good cardiovascular exercise while burning calories.
-Swinging a golf club helps to build muscles and strengthen your core.It also provides relation and reduces stress.</p>
+Swinging a golf club helps to<br> build muscles and strengthen your core.It also provides relation and reduces stress.</p>
       <p>Golf is a game of integrity.
 It helps to teach a player honesty, perseverance and patience.</p>
       <p>Playing golf is a great way to make new friends.
-When playing in tournaments you have a lot of time walking the course to talk and get to know your competitors.</p>
+When playing in tournaments you have a lot of <br>time walking the course to talk and get to know your competitors.</p>